 - Good motion isolation (good for couples)

 - Expensive.
-Require more materials and workmanship than a single material mattress.
+Require more materials and workmanship than a single material bed.
 You will find hybrids in mid to premium brands.

 - It can be quite heavy and not easy to move around.
 If you have a storage bed, it will be quite heavy to lift up.
 It might be troublesome for spring cleaning as well.